 Here are three tips to ensure your audience has a good user experience on your online store:

-- Use a high-quality and easy to browse website theme – If you are using WordPress, some good themes for e-shops are Astra, Divi, Shopaholic.
+- Use a high-quality and easy to browse website theme – If you use WordPress, some good themes for e-shops are Astra, Divi, Shopaholic.

 - Ensure your website layout is responsive.
 Mobile accounts for 65% of all eCommerce traffic.
 So ensure that your product pages are very mobile-friendly and easy to browse around.